 This is one of the most important factors in getting maximum engagement.
 You might produce the best content, but what’s the point if nobody comes across it?
 You need to find out the times when your audience is the most active and post your content accordingly.

 Check your analytics and insights for each platform to get an idea of the most active times.
 You can also read our guide on the best times to post on social media; it will give you all the required insights.
 If you need to post more frequently and are struggling to find the best times, try looking into third parties like RecurPost, which allows you to auto-schedule your posts for the best times.
-Making it one of the preferable free hootsuite alternatives and meetedgar alternatives in the market.

 15. Avoid burnout by limiting your social media time

 Social media can easily consume a lot of your time, which can negatively impact your productivity and also harm your mental health in the long run.
 You must find ways to cut short the time spent on social media marketing, or you can use alternative content marketing tools to cut the time short.

 Apart from this, set times when you will be engaging with people on social media.
 Turn off notifications so you don’t constantly need to check in.
 Take calculated breaks; it’s healthy and necessary too!